 - instead of A major), which would stylistically also be one of the commonly used keys for the second movement

-*only for the EU-residents: the EU-customers will additionally be charged with a VAT on e-services by their respective countries in its common VAT-rate.
-It will happen automatically during the PayPal checkout process.
-The electronic items like scores in PDF format are also affected by this rule, which is applied since 2015.
+*only for the EU- and UK-residents: the customers will be charged additionally with a VAT on e-services during the checkout process.
+After the confirmation of the country of customer's residence, the VAT in your respective country's VAT-rate will automatically be added.
+PDF music is also affected by this rule, which is applied since 2015.